TilmanNeumann/java-math-library/README.md

 The amount of analysis and logging can be influenced by setting the static variables in the AnalysisOptions interface.
 Typically one wants to have all those options set to false if `N_COUNT > 1`.

-## Remarks

-The quadratic sieve is still lacking the integration of ECM when it would be useful.
-So it will be quite efficient only for inputs having few small factors (in particular semiprimes), but not when the number of small prime factors is large.

 ## Authors

  **Tilman Neumann**